 UX as a discipline is a natural progression in the world of brands and organizations.
 Twenty years ago, everyone started to realise they needed a website.
 Ten years ago, everyone wanted a mobile app.
 More recently, we’ve realised that all of these digital products have to actually be usable.
-And not only do they have to be usable, but they need to meet a need for someone.
+Not only do they have to be usable, but they need to meet a need for someone.

-So with this UX awakening comes a variety of opportunities for UX designers.
+With this UX awakening comes a variety of opportunities for UX designers.
 Brands, agencies, governments, nonprofits, are all looking to create value from great experiences.
 You can work full-time, in-house, contract, remotely, flexibility, intern or freelance.
 You can be a specialist or a generalist, or the elusive T-shaped designer.
 So how do you decide what to do with your career?

 You UX it!
 Design your ideal role, then assess every opportunity based on how close it comes.